Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Appendix

 \subsection{The $\beta$-band and the $k_z$ dispersion}

-Fig.~\ref{figA1}(a) shows the momentum distribution curves (MDCs) at the Fermi level, measured by using horizontally polarized photons at various photon energies.
-Fig.~\ref{figA1}(b) shows the ARPES intensity plot at the Fermi level within the rectangular section in $k-$-space, extending along $k_z$ and $k_{\Gamma K_0}$ directions.
+Fig.~\ref{Lfig11}(a) shows the momentum distribution curves (MDCs) at the Fermi level, measured by using horizontally polarized photons at various photon energies.
+Fig.~\ref{Lfig11}(b) shows the ARPES intensity plot at the Fermi level within the rectangular section in $k-$-space, extending along $k_z$ and $k_{\Gamma K_0}$ directions.
 This plot is also produced from the ARPES spectra taken at various photon energies.
-In Fig.~\ref{figA1}(a) the antibonding Nb 4$d$ band can be observed at all energies at 0.3 \AA$^{-1}$.
-It also shows as sharp line in Fig.~\ref{figA1}(b).
+In Fig.~\ref{Lfig11}(a) the antibonding Nb $4d$ band can be observed at $\pm$0.3 \AA$^{-1}$, and as well defined vertical lines in Fig.~\ref{Lfig11}(b).
 The signal related to the $\beta$-band is observed in both panels along the vertical cyan lines marking the boundary of the first BZ of Co$_{1/3}$NbS$_2$.
-The latter signal dominates Fig.~\ref{figA1}(b).
+The latter signal dominates Fig.~\ref{Lfig11}(b).

-The momentum along the $z$ direction for Fig.~\ref{figA1}(b) is calculated using the expression in Eq.~(\ref{eq:kz}).
-For the parameter V$_0$ in Eq.~(\ref{eq:kz}) we adopt the value proposed previously for the sister compound Cr$_{1/3}$NbS$_2$, i.e. $V_0$ = 14 eV\cite{Sirica2016}.
-With this choice of $V_0$, and for the range of photon energies used in measurement, the $k_z$ extends from around $\Gamma_8$ to $A_9$.
-Here, as usual, $\Gamma_n$ marks the point at $(0,0, 2\pi/c \times n)$ in $k$-space, whereas $A_n$ stands for the midpoint between $\Gamma_n$ and $\Gamma_{n+1}$.
-It may be remarked that the periodicity of $2\pi/c$ along $k_z$ is not observed in Fig.~\ref{figA1}(b).
-Some possible reasons have been already discussed out in Sec. ~\ref{sec:discussion}, in relation to Fig.~\ref{nfig4}.
-In addition, the fact that there are two Co layers per unit cell along $z$-axis leads to the periodicity of $4\pi/c$ for the particular signal type, similar to $8\pi/c$ periodicity observed for S signal in NbSe$_2$ \cite{weber2018}.
-In that respect, like in Ref.~\onlinecite{weber2018}, a wider photon energy range may be needed to observe the periodicity in $k_z$.
-Apart from the absence of the simple periodicity in the signal intensity, we do not observe significant shifts in the position of signals related to the anti-bonding band and the $\beta$-band.
+The momentum along the $z$ direction for Fig.~\ref{Lfig11}(b) is calculated using the expression in Eq.~(\ref{eq:kz}).
+For the parameter V$_0$ in Eq.~(\ref{eq:kz}) we adopt the value proposed previously for the sister compound Cr$_{1/3}$NbS$_2$, i.e. $V_0$ = 14 eV \cite{Sirica2016}.
+It may be remarked that the periodicity of $2\pi/c$ along $k_z$ is not observed in Fig.~\ref{Lfig11}(b).
+Some possible reasons have been already discussed in Sec. ~\ref{sec:discussion}, in relation to Figs~\ref{Lfig04} and \ref{Lfig08}.
+In that respect, a wider photon energy range is needed to observe the periodicity in $k_z$.